-Are you thinking about getting a Working Holiday Visa to New Zealand (see full tutorial)?
+Are you going on a Working Holiday Visa to New Zealand?

 If that’s the case, then in the coming weeks or months, you will need to start preparing for your new adventure!
 This checklist focuses on what you will need to have ready on the day of your departure to New Zealand.